Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 Is Property Investment the main reason for bridge loans?

-Yes, property investment is the main reason for taking out a bridging loan.
-This is true whether you’re financing an investment property, buy to let property or your own home.
+Yes, property investment is the main reason for taking out bridging loans.
+This is true whether you’re financing an investment property, a buy-to-let property, or your own home.

-This is because a bridging loan allows you to secure a property quickly and add value through property refurbishment where it is needed.
+This is because a bridging loan allows you to secure a property quickly, access funds efficiently, and add value through property refurbishment where it is needed, all while bridging the gap between the refinance to new mortgages or a property sale.

 Bridging loan key product features

-Term1-36 months (maximum 12 months for regulated bridge loans)
+1-36 months (maximum 12 months for regulated bridging loans)

 Criteria

-• We assess all bridge loans on an individual basis
+We assess all bridging loans on an individual basis

 What are the advantages of bridging loans?